hjfigueira/api_test/README.md

 - ~~Implement filtering~~
 - ~~Add style checks~~
 - ~~Test deployment from zero.~~
-- ~~Create API tests <- In progress~~
+- ~~Create API tests~~
-- Unit tests to the classes that search for dups.
+- Unit tests to the classes that search for Dups.